 Download & Other Tools

-- Data Source: California Dept. of Public Health, Death Statistical Master Files; CDC, Linked Birth / Infant Death Records on WONDER (Apr.
-2015).
+- Data Source: California Dept. of Public Health, Death Statistical Master Files; National Center for Health Statistics, Linked Birth / Infant Death Records (Sept.
+2017).

-- Footnote: Figures are presented as rates over three-year periods.
-LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 20 infant deaths in a given racial/ethnic group.
+- Footnote: Data are presented as rates over five-year periods.
+The notation S refers to data that have been suppressed because there were fewer than 20 infant deaths in that group.
 N/A means that data are not available.
-For example, data for multiracial infants are not available prior to 2000.

 - Measures of Infant Mortality on Kidsdata.org